katiekeel/homework/pseudocode.md

 Answer the questions from steps 1 through 4 for the following problem.
 When you get to steps 3 and 4, repeat them at least 3 times for increasing levels of complexity.

-# Common Words
+## Common Words

-## Problem:
+### Problem:

 I have a text document and want to know “What are the three most common words in the text?”

+1. Search the document
+2. Find the three most common words
+3. Extract them from the text
+4. Place the words in the outputs

-Extension: Let’s exclude the following: I, you, he, she, it, we, they, they, a, an.
+### Extension: Let’s exclude the following: I, you, he, she, it, we, they, they, a, an.

+if match, delete I, you, etc
+Then run the above

-# Odds & Evens
+## Odds & Evens

-## Problem:
+### Problem:

 I have a file with 100 numbers.
 I want to create two new files: one with all the odds and one with all the evens.

+even_file << if.even?
+odd_file << if.odd?

-Extension: Don’t allow duplicates in the output
+### Extension: Don’t allow duplicates in the output

-# Lats & Longs
+## Lats & Longs

-## Problem:
+### Problem:

 I have a file with 100 latitude/longitude pairs.
 Find the point that’s closest to the north pole.

-Extension: Find the one closest to the magnetic north pole.
+### Extension: Find the one closest to the magnetic north pole.